devpolant/CellViewModel/README.md

 private var users: [CellViewModel] = [] // won't compile
 ```

-4) **UITableViewDataSource** implementation is very easy, even if you have multiple cell types, because all logic are contained in our view models:
+4) **UITableViewDataSource** implementation is very easy, even if you have multiple cell types, because all 'cellForRow' logic is contained in our view models:

 ```Swift
 import CellViewModel